How to Render in Premiere Pro

 My advice would be to render everything before you actually start editing.
 It will save you a lot of time, especially if your computer is slow and outdated.

-After all, when to actually render things in Premiere Pro heavily depends on the nature of the footage and also about the length of the footage.
+After all, when to actually render things in Premiere Pro heavily depends on the nature of the footage and also the length of the footage.

-It usually takes me around 2-3 hours to edit a 30-minute long video.
-Literally thousands of clicks and taps on the keyboard need to be executed to get the job done.
+It usually takes me around 2-3 hours to edit a 30-minute-long video.
+Literally, thousands of clicks and taps on the keyboard need to be executed to get the job done.

 And without rendering the footage beforehand, each of these clicks and actions will take me just a tiny little bit longer.
 But it really really adds up.